kuzzleio/kuzzle/doc/2/api/controllers/debug/remove-listener/index.md

 # removeListener

-Stop listening to a specific events from the Debug Controller.
+Stop listening to a specific event from the Debug Controller.

 ---